Skip to content

 Drive Regularly

 Batteries do better when they cycle regularly than when they sit at a fixed state of charge for weeks.
-If you store your EV for extended periods, keep the charge level around 50% and check it periodically.
+If you store your EV for extended periods, keep the charge level around 50 percent and check it periodically.

-Most modern EV batteries lose about 2-3% of their capacity per year under normal conditions.
-After 10 years, a well-maintained battery typically retains 75-85% of its original capacity.
-Factors like extreme heat, frequent DC fast charging, and regularly charging to 100% can accelerate degradation.
+Most modern EV batteries lose about 2 to 3 percent of their capacity per year under normal conditions.
+After 10 years, a well-maintained battery typically retains 75 to 85 percent of its original capacity.
+Factors like extreme heat, frequent DC fast charging, and regularly charging to 100 percent can accelerate degradation.

 Get EV Savings Tips